vjelic/TheRock-glog-fork/README.md

 - [Dependencies](docs/development/dependencies.md): Further specifications on ROCm-wide standards for depending on various components.
 - [Build Containers](docs/development/build_containers.md): Further information about containers used for building TheRock on CI.
 - [Build Artifacts](docs/development/artifacts.md): Documentation about the outputs of the build system.
+- [Releases Page](RELEASES.md): Documentation for how to leverage our build artifacts.
+- [Roadmap for Support](ROADMAP.md): Documentation for our prioritized roadmap to support AMD GPUs.